Stellar-mass black holes in the Hyades star cluster?: Discussion and observational tests

 There are some simple consistency checks we can apply to these results.
 Primarily we know that astrometric measurements should only be discerning for binaries with periods from months to decades \citep{Penoyre22} - thus any deep blue or deep red points are likely spurious solutions - though there are only a handful that have erroneous seeming periods.

-As we are searching for significant-mass BHs it is interesting to interrogate the sources with the highest values of $q$ and $M_\mathrm{c}$, but we should be careful as this is equivalent to selecting those with the largest errors and thus possibly those most likely to truly be erroneous (rather than caused by a binary).
-For example, the highest mass ratio ($q>1$) sources are amongst the dimmest (and thus least reliably measured) in the sample - these could be physical, most likely white dwarf companions - but could also be random error.
+As we are searching for significant-mass BHs, we focus on the sources with the highest values of $q$ and $M_\mathrm{c}$, but we should be careful as this is equivalent to selecting those with the largest errors and thus possibly those most likely to truly be erroneous (rather than caused by a binary).
+For example, the highest mass ratio ($q>1$) sources are amongst the dimmest and thus least reliably measured in the sample - these could be physical, most likely white dwarf companions - but could also be random error.
 The brighter stars that show evidence of companions have relatively modest properties - mass ratios below 1 and companion masses significantly below those of a clear BH companion.

 Given the period constraints on binaries including BHs present in the simulations, as presented in Fig. \ref{fig:aP}, it is not shocking that we do not find any likely companions.
 We certainly cannot rule out that these or other stars in the Hyades might have massive compact companions on smaller or wider orbits that {\it Gaia} would be insensitive to.
 Instead, we are pleased to be able to present a list of candidate binaries whose companions are most likely similar main-sequence stars or white dwarfs.